giacomomarchioro/pysvgsamplescollection/README.md

 # Python svg samples collection designer

 This Python script allows you to create a modified `.svg` rappresenting a flat samples collection.
-A flat samples collection is a group of flat samples (e.g. some pieces of metals with different varnishes, a series of coloured tile ...).
+A flat samples collection is a group of flat samples (e.g. some pieces of metals with different varnishes, a series of coloured tiles ...).
 The samples are contained in a samples holder that can be used as reference system.
 You can store the information about the coatings and treatments applied to each samples and improve the replicability of your samples collections.

 <img src="examples/Test samples collection.svg"  width="600">